 Hi, I’m Cherie!
-I’m a second-year PhD Student in the Robotics Institute at Carnegie Mellon University advised by Prof. Sebastian Scherer.
-I graduated from Harvey Mudd College in 2017, where I worked with Prof. Chris Clark on shark-tracking underwater robots.
-I am supported by the Croucher Foundation.
+I’m a second-year PhD Student in the Robotics Institute at Carnegie Mellon University advised by Sebastian Scherer.
+I am part of the Air Lab and the Field Robotics Center.
+I did my undergrad at Harvey Mudd College, where I worked with Chris Clark on shark-tracking underwater robots.
+I am currently supported by the Croucher Foundation.

 My research interest is in the intersection of field robotics, control theory and machine learning towards the goal of bringing robots to uncertain safety-critical environments.
 Specifically, I’m interested in developing robot learning and control algorithms that provide theoretical safety guarantees whilst deployed in the field.